 Tattoo Aftercare Instructions

-First Day Aftercare
+First Day Tattoo Aftercare

 Taking off the bandage

-WASH YOUR HANDS Make sure you wash them every time you touch your tattoo.
+WASH YOUR HANDS!
+Make sure you wash them every time you touch your tattoo.
 NO EXCEPTIONS!!

 After removing the bandage, wash your tattoo.
 Use lukewarm water and mild unscented soap (Dove, SpectroGel, Ivory) to gently wash away any ointment, blood, and/or plasma and to completely clean the area.
 DO NOT use a washcloth or anything abrasive, use your hands.
 Allow your tattoo to air dry or pat dry with a PAPER towel.
 Let your tattoo dry out overnight before applying aftercare, as recommended by your artist.
 Do not cover your tattoo after you have taken the bandage off.
 You need to let it breathe.